USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ## Installation

 The instructions assume that you [installed QIIME 2 natively using Mamba (or Conda)](https://docs.qiime2.org/2023.2/install/native/) and are using ITSxpress version 2.0.0 or greater.
+Please see specific operating system instructions for your computer.

 Activate the QIIME 2 Conda environment.